-Our technology team consists of technologists from all walks of life.
-Our technology team is composed of technologists with various backgrounds, educated in fields such as cyber-security, infrastructure, web development, distributed systems, and systems engineering.
-Our volunteers include active-duty members of the military, military spouses, students in four-year university programs, code Bootcamp participants, and graduate students in programs of various technological disciplines.
+Our technology team is composed of technologists from a wide range of fields such as cyber-security, infrastructure, web development, distributed systems, and systems engineering.
+On top of project owners and mentors with extensive industry experience on these subjects, our volunteers include active-duty service members, military spouses, undergraduate and graduate computer science students, and coding Bootcamp graduates.
 We are connected through our project’s mission, our hunger for learning, and our love of collaborative environments.

-If you are also passionate about tackling new problems and building free, open-source platforms to empower technical learning, apply for a position in our program!
+If you are also passionate about tackling new problems and building open-source technologies that provide free education to underserved communities, read on!

 Joining the Community

 We have regular, remote meetings and open some of our events for newcomers to work on our open-source projects, discuss career goals, and learn new technology.
 Reach out to email@example.com to get invited to these events.
 Our community is a close-knit team focused on professional development.
 Watch the video below to hear about Arthur Lacey, a Reclass software engineering and transitioning veteran, first decided to join the military and is now ready to make an impact in the civilian world.

 You can contribute directly to our open-source projects without joining the community at (github.com/Project-Reclass) by following the guidelines outlined in our documentation (docs.projectreclass.org/toynet).